 As parents or guardians, we need to be their guide.
 After they’ve gained their weight, it’s time to help them set their sleeping patterns.
 Try to stimulate them or keep them active during the day (but not too much of course).
 As much as possible make nighttime conducive for sleeping for them.

 One of the biggest mistakes new parents do is that they tend to associate feeding with their child’s sleeping at the same time.
 While that may sound natural, it will hurt in the long run.

 You cannot allow your child to associate feeding time with sleeping time as they will have problems sleeping on their own later on.
 Once again, stimulate them appropriately when it’s not yet time to sleep.

 Instead, try some other methods to serve as their signal for sleeping.
 Sing to them, or any other activity that could be a part of their sleeping ritual.

 This is how to help them get to sleep on a regular pattern or schedule.
 In turn, this will also help you as an adult get some sleep time yourself.

 When Is The Right Time To Start A Sleep Schedule For Your Baby?

-Should We Be Concerned About Our Babies’ Sleeping Patterns?
+Should We Be Concerned About Our Baby Sleep Patterns By Age?

-Try to keep a journal, as challenging as that may be due to your other responsibilities but, it should help you know the progress of your baby’s sleep patterns.
+Try to keep a journal, as challenging as that may be due to your other responsibilities but, it should help you know the progress of your baby sleep patterns by age.

-Does A Baby’s Sleeping Pattern Affect Us Grownups?
+Does A Baby Sleep Patterns By Age Affect Us Grownups?